Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Interop with contracts effortlessly

-The Tevm Bundler is an optional addon to Tevm that makes TypeScript aware of how to process and compile Solidity.
-It is a tool in the same category as the Wagmi CLI or Typechain but even more powerful and ergonomic.
+The Tevm Bundler (optional) makes TypeScript aware of how to process and compile Solidity.
+It's in the same category as Wagmi CLI or Typechain, but more powerful:

 • Natspec on hover

-• Supports reading foundry config for remappings and lib
+• Reads foundry config for remappings and lib

 import { MyContract } from "./MyContract.sol";